 The other reason is that if I have to pick between the two, it’s clear we get more accomplished at Trainer B’s.
 Absolutely nothing against Trainer J and her methods, because the woman definitely knows what she’s doing, but the two wildly different training methods have left me confused more than once.
 Trainer J always had me ride with my hands low, practically touching the saddle pad.
 Trainer B then tells me to raise my hands, since P tends to dive onto the forehand in downward transitions.
 Trainer J has me focus on moving the shoulders, Trainer B has me work the whole horse.
 Trainer J says bend comes from the inside leg with steady outside aids, Trainer B wants to see my outside leg keep control of the haunches.
 The two don’t even know each other, which is the funny part, but they’re complete opposites.

 At first I was all, “I need a dressage person as a dressage trainer!”
 Plus I love Trainer J. P loves Trainer J. But I don’t love the confusion that’s coming out of working with two trainers.
-And Trainer B isn’t exactly shabby in the dressage arena; he routinely scores in the low 20’s at the lower levels, and mid 20’s-low 30’s at the 2* level.
-Pretty sure that more than qualifies him to help me at BN.
+And Trainer B isn’t exactly shabby in the dressage arena- you can typically find his name at or near the top of the leaderboard Pretty sure that more than qualifies him to help me at BN.

 His rides on P have been pretty cool to watch.
 P tends to get all sorts of strung out at the canter, but Trainer B really worked on keeping him moving upwards instead of lunging forward and you can practically see the light bulbs clicking on inside P’s head.